PROTECTING AND ENHANCING BACKCOUNTRY SKIING AND WILD PLACES IN CENTRAL MONTANA

 The Helena-Lewis & Clark National Forest covers a vast portion of central Montana, encompassing island mountain ranges like the Belts and the Crazies, as well as much of the famed Rocky Mountain Front.
+Much of this area is sparsely populated and more than half of the national forest is unroaded and undeveloped.
 The forest is home to funky little ski areas and beloved cross-country ski trails, as well as excellent opportunities for backcountry skiers looking to get away from the crowds.

-You can read our comment letter here.
+You can read our comment letter by clicking on the pdf to the right.
 If you’d like to send in your own letter to the Forest Service (comments are due September 6) click below to be re-directed to the Helena-Lewis & Clark forest plan revision and commenting page.